-Roll up, roll up to ExCeL London for the chance to register for tickets ahead of sale.
-Celebrating the start of the 12-month countdown, a pop-up event space can be found at the West entrance of ExCeL London, where fans can learn all about the ABB FIA Formula E Championship, what to expect at the event and register for tickets ahead of the first release.
+Roll up, roll up to ExCeL London for the chance to buy tickets.
+Celebrating the countdown to the London E-Prix, a pop-up event space can be found at the West entrance of ExCeL London, where fans can learn all about the ABB FIA Formula E Championship, what to expect at the event and buy tickets ahead of the first release.

 Created by car customiser and personality Yiannimize, a bespoke, Union Jack liveried Gen2 car was revealed one year out to mark the occasion.
 With 250kW of power, Formula E's Gen2 will accelerate from 0-100km/h in 2.8-seconds and go on to a top speed of 280km/h.
 Greater speeds, more action on track and with just one car per driver - there's everything to lose.

 Racing around the city's iconic Royal Docks and ExCeL London exhibition centre, the race will be the first time that an FIA-sanctioned championship event has taken place in and around the streets of London - with Crystal Palace hosting non-championship races in Formula 1 almost half a century ago.

 Consisting of 20 corners, the 2.4km track will see the drivers run along the waterfront for the season finale double-header of the 2019/20 campaign on July 25 & 26, 2020.

 With 24 all-electric cars going head-to-head, the London race will be a first for top-level international motorsport.
 Made possible by the emissions-free nature of the Gen2 cars, the unique track weaves its way both inside and outside of ExCeL London.